miketout/VerusServicesSetup/S-NOMP.md

 ## S-NOMP

-Switch to user `pool`, clone the S-NOMP from our main repository:
+Nake sure you're in the `pool` account and clone the S-NOMP from our main repository:

 ```bash
 su - pool